wanzhenchn/Programming_Assignments_of_Deep_Learning/README.md

 # Programming_Assignments_of_Deep_Learning_Specialization
 Answer of Course Deep Learning Specialization-Andrew Ng Programming Assignments

+## Statement

+The main reason of organizing PDF version of Programming Assignments Keys based the Course [Deep Learning Specialization-Andrew Ng](https://www.deeplearning.ai/) is that it is easy to learn the deep learning technicals.

+This document can be freely used for learning and scientific research and is freely disseminated, but it must not be used for commercial purposes.
+Otherwise, the contributor is not responsible for the consequences.

+Thanks for the great work done by [Andrew Ng](http://www.andrewng.org/) and his team.

 ## Contents of Programming Assignments

 ### 1 Neural Networks and Deep Learning